RonanMarrinan/Latin102Portfolio/Quiz1.md

   - Masculine, nominative, accusative and plural
 6. ad uxorem
   - feminine, accusative and singular
-  - The prepositional phrase translates to "towards." ❌ translate the *phrase*
+  - The prepositional phrase translates to "towards the wife." ❌

 Part 2: recognizing verbs
 For each of the following verbs,